 Roughly 45 million people in the United States alone wear contact lenses, this amounts to at least 13 billion lenses worn each year.
 If one were to calculate contact lens use in the UK and the rest of the world, the total amount would be significantly more.

 Having tracked the journey of a contact lens either flushed down a toilet or thrown into a sink hole, researchers found that they ended up in water treatment plants, become part of sewerage sludge, or flow into the ocean.
 While they fall apart, they do not degrade.
 Fish and smaller microorganisms such as plankton often misjudge the micro-particles as food, as these particles then work their way up the food chain and into the human body.

 Contact lens wearers are advised to dispose of their contact lenses in solid waste bins, and avoid throwing them into the sink or the toilet.
 Those who are extremely eco-conscious may even want to switch to monthly or two weekly lenses to reduce their waste.

 The idea of customers collecting and recycling their contact lenses is a relatively new one.
-While Terracyle and Acuvue have taken the lead in the UK, currently, Bausch & Lomb are the only company that has a contact lens recycling program in America.
+While Terracyle have taken the lead in the UK, currently, Bausch & Lomb are the only company that has a contact lens recycling program in America.
 The program recycles the lenses, blister packs and packaging.
 Bausch and Lomb will accept waste products from any contact lens manufacturer, meaning wearers of products from other companies can also send their waste, positioning Bausch & Lomb as a leader in this area.